amal-phd/Feedsafe/README.md

 Dataset splits are fixed and deterministic

 Preprocessing and training procedures are consistent across tasks

+Running the System (UI + Agent)

+The repository includes a Streamlit-based research prototype directly connected to the decision layer.

+Execution Flow

+The user submits a feedback message via the UI

+The agent performs inference using the trained classifiers

+Model predictions are combined with rule-based decision logic

+The structured analysis is returned to the UI

+Run the system from the project root:

+streamlit run UI/app.py

 This design supports independent verification and replication of experimental results.